 Preheat your oven to 350 degrees and grease your 9 x 13 pan.

-In case you don't know what "slightly beat" means, and you're a stickler for following directions (and, as a teacher, I say, "God bless you, Child."), here's how.
+In case you don't know what "slightly beaten" means, and you're a stickler for following directions (and, as a teacher, I say, "God bless you, Child."), it means that you've broken the yoke and stirred it a little; stick a fork in each yolk....And just lift them up until the eggs fall back into the bowl.

 Pour batter into the pan.
-If you forgot to add the salt, pour the batter back into the bowl, stir it in, then dump it back again, making sure to wipe up your mess.
+If you forgot to add the salt, pour the batter back into the bowl, stir it in, then dump it back again, making sure to wipe up your mess ;)

 Sprinkle the yellow cake mix on top.